 - Long Beach Peninsula: Lands west of SR 103

 - Grayland-Westport: Lands west of SR 105

-- Ocean Shores-Copalis: Lands west of SR 115 and SR 109
+- Ocean Shores-Copalis: Lands west of SR 115 and SR 109 (Annotation: And Ocean Shores Blvd SW, including lands west of E. Oceans Shores Blvd SW).

-Interdunal wetlands greater than 1 ac that rate high for habitat (score 8 or 9 for site potential for habitat) are placed in Category I because they provide numerous habitat niches in this ecosystem that is little understood.
-Other interdunal wetlands that are 1 ac or larger, or are in a mosaic that is larger than 1 ac, are a Category II (see section 4.3 for identifying mosaics).
-Wetlands not in a mosaic between 0.1 and 1 ac are Category III, and smaller ones (<0.1 ac) are Category IV.
+Interdunal wetlands greater than 1 ac that rate High for habitat (score 8 or 9 for habitat) are placed in Category I because they provide numerous habitat niches in this ecosystem that is little understood.
+Other interdunal wetlands that are 1 ac or larger or are in a mosaic that is larger than 1 ac (Fig. 52), are Category II (see section 4.3 for identifying mosaics).
+Wetlands not in a mosaic between 0.1 and 1 ac are Category III, and smaller ones (<0.1 ac) are Category IV (see Fig. 53).
 If the interdunal wetland unit is larger than 1 ac, the Habitat questions on the rating form need to be answered to determine if the wetlands have enough habitat structure to be categorized as a Category I.

-NOTE: Small interdunal wetlands often form a mosaic behind the primary dunes (see Figures 51 and 52).
+NOTE: Small interdunal wetlands often form a mosaic behind the primary dunes (see Figures 52 and 53).
 If the interdunal wetlands meet the criteria for wetlands in a mosaic (see section 4.3 and repeated below), then the category should be based on the overall size of the mosaic rather than an individual patch.